rsksmart/RSKIPs/IPs/RSKIP543.md

 The `TransactionType` of the receipt MUST match the `TransactionType` of the transaction with a matching `Index`.

-Currently, RSKJ already includes a type field in receipts (currently set to `0x0`).
+RSKJ includes a type field in receipts (currently hardcoded to `0x0`).
 The value is stored in `TransactionResult` and `TransactionReceipt` classes as a string.
+Note that this field was introduced in [pull request 1984](https://github.com/rsksmart/rskj/pull/1984) primarily for JSON RPC compatibility with Ethereum.
+In RPC responses for receipts for legacy transactions, Ethereum clients (like geth) include a type field with value `0x0` - even though legacy transactions technically do not have a EIP-2718 type.
+This allows the reuse of the same JSON schema for all (currently defined) transaction types.

 ### Activation

-Block height at which activated is TBD
+Block height at which activated is TBD.

 ## Implementation

-There is no implementation of this proposal at present
+An initial implementation for this proposal is in [pull request 3462](https://github.com/rsksmart/rskj/pull/3462) in the RSKJ repository.

 ## Rationale

-The main difference from EIP-2718 is the extension of the Type 2 transaction format to allow for transaction types (numbers) that are unique to Rootstock.
-The rationale for this choice is included in the specification.
+The main difference from EIP-2718 is the extension of the Type-2 transaction format to allow for transaction types (numbers) that are unique to Rootstock.
+The rationale is that, a Type-2 transaction with its dynamic fee market and burning of base fees is unlikely to be implemented in Rootstock - at least not in the way specified in EIP-1559.
+However, this does not preclude the implementation of a Type-2 transaction on Rootstock.
+Type-2 transactions are the most commonly used type on Ethereum, and they will very likely be implemented in Rootstock as well.
+However, internally they will have to be handled a bit differently in Rootstock.

-The path mentioned here is included merely as an illustrative example, and is not meant to be a stringent component of the specification.

 ## Backward compatibility